Please enable JavaScript to use CodeHS

 Moving Targets Game

-Students will be able to create a moving target game with multiple screens.
+Students will be able to create a program that simulates keeping score using a variable

 Seasonal Projects